bimspot/bcf-toolkit/src/bcf-toolkit/README.md

 ## Usage
 ### Creating BCF objects
-To create a BCF Model, `BuilderBuilder` class can be used.
+To create a BCF Model, `BcfBuilder` class can be used.
 Then, various functions provided by the builder can be used to fulfill the BCF model objects.

 Here are some examples: